duckpools/logic-contracts/README.md

 1. **Price Discovery**: Calculates the market value of collateral assets (methodology is implementation-specific)
 2. **Threshold Reporting**: Reports the liquidation threshold applicable to the quoted collateral
 3. **Loan Parameter Reporting**: Provides loan settings (limits, fees, durations) to consuming contracts
-4. **Box Indexing**: Provides cryptographic linkage between quote outputs and the collateral/loan boxes they reference
+4. **Box Indexing**: Provides linkage between quote outputs and the collateral/loan boxes they reference

 ---